lng-ng/anonify/README.md

 | `classifiers.ipynb` |  Machine Learning Classifiers’ Performance Assessment
 | `data_anonymity.ipynb` | Data Anonymity Assessment

-When running the notebooks locally, ignore the Environment Setup section because they are only needed for Colab.
+When running the notebooks locally, please ignore the cell in the section Environment Setup of the notebook, as that is meant for Colab only.

 ### Downloading necessary data
 Each experiment requires having certain datasets as input.